Who should buy the Brooks Ariel 18

-- The newest edition of the Brooks Ariel gives a couple of updates in the design and structural components.
-This is to equip the runner with even more support and cushioning than ever before.
 As the feminine counterpart of the Brooks Beast 18, the Ariel 18 is built for women, specifically those who are overpronators or those who are looking for more stability.
-With its versatile construction, the Ariel 18 could be used both as a lifestyle and active wear.
+Grab this shoe if:

-- Meanwhile, the sole unit remains to be the tandem of Super DNA midsole and HPR Plus outsole same as that of the Brooks Addiction 13, one of Brooks best motion stability running shoe.
-This is for a combination of stability and support that produces a long-lasting performance.
+- The sole unit remains to be the tandem of Super DNA midsole and HPR Plus outsole for a combination of stability and support that produces a long-lasting performance

 A two-part outsole makes up the bottom of the Ariel 18.
 In the forefoot is the HPR Green, an environment-friendly, dispersed silica that offers durability and skid-resistant traction in any running condition or surface.
 The qualities of the HPR Green allow an efficient toe-off.